DEEPUM1306/Quality-of-Experience/README.md

 ```

----

-## QoE Calculation
+##  QoE Metrics

-The QoE Network Traffic Analyzer calculates the Quality of Experience using the QoE Network Traffic Analyzer.
-It looks at things like:

-- How long it takes for things to get from one place to another

-- How much the delay changes

-- How much data is being sent

-The final QoE score is a number from 1 to 5 where 1's poor and 5 is excellent.

----

-## Application Functions

-- We can start looking at packets in time

-- We can stop looking at packets

-- We can upload files

-- We can look at information about the packets

-- We can look at how long it takes for things to get from one place to another and how much the delay changes and how much data is being sent

-- We can calculate the QoE score

-- We can see which IP address is sending the most packets

----

-## Future Improvements
+The application uses the following metrics to evaluate network performance:

+- **Delay** measures packet transmission time.

+- **Jitter** measures variation in delay.

-- We can use machine learning to predict the Quality of Experience
+- **Throughput** calculates the rate of data transfer.

-- We can classify the traffic
+- **QoE Score** provides a quality rating on a scale of 1 (Poor) to 5 (Excellent).

+##  Future Enhancements

+Some ideas for enhancements include:

-- We can make interactive charts and graphs
+- Adding interactive graphs and charts.

-- We can add user authentication
+- Using Machine Learning to predict QoE.

+- Classifying traffic.

+- Exporting analysis reports.

-- We can store reports in a database
+- Integrating a database.

-- We can export reports as PDF files

----
+- Adding user authentication.

 ##  Author

 **Deepu M**

-I studied Computer Science and Engineering.
+B.Tech Computer Science and Engineering

----

 ## License

-I made this project for research purposes.
-The QoE Network Traffic Analyzer is, for learning and research.
+This project is, for academic purposes only.